Scott Cross (basketball): UT Arlington (2006–2018)

 In 2012–13, UT Arlington temporarily moved to the Western Athletic Conference (WAC) and finished the season 19–14 (11–7 WAC) with an appearance in the 2013 CollegeInsider.com Postseason Tournament.
 The following season, UT Arlington moved to the Sun Belt Conference.

 During the 2015-2016 season, Cross was able to lead his Mavericks to big program victories over Ohio State and Memphis.
 They would finish the season with a 24-11 record, receiving an invitation to the 2016 CollegeInsider.com Postseason Tournament, where they would beat Savannah State in the first round before falling in the quarterfinals.
 Following the conclusion of the season, Cross was named a finalist for the Skip Prosser Man of the Year Award.

 The 27–9 record in 2016–17 set a new program record for wins.
 That season, UT-Arlington defeated Texas for the first time on November 29.
 Then on December 8, UT Arlington upset no. 12 Saint Mary's 65–51, the first win over a ranked opponent in program history.
 The 2016–17 team won the program's first Sun Belt regular season title, for which Cross was named Sun Belt Coach of the Year.
 UTA would receive an invitation to the 2017 National Invitation Tournament, where they would make it to the quarterfinals after defeating BYU and Akron.
-From 2014 to 2018, Cross coached power forward Kevin Hervey, who would be selected in the second round of the 2018 NBA draft and become the first UT Arlington player to play in the NBA.
+From 2014 to 2018, Cross coached power forward Kevin Hervey, who would be selected in the second round of the 2018 NBA draft, the first Maverick taken since Albert Culton 1982 and he would become the first UT Arlington player to play in the NBA.

 Following a 21–13 season, Cross was fired on March 26, 2018, with UTA athletic director Jim Baker citing a need for new leadership in the program.
 In 12 seasons, he had a 225–161 record, for the most wins of any coach in program history.
 He is the only UT Arlington head coach with a career winning record.